 holds for all $t=1,\ldots,d$.
 Therefore let us for convenience just write them as $a_1,\ldots,a_d$ instead, then we can rewrite $A_m$ into

 with each $A_{t,m}$ being a subset of $K$, of size $p$, and

-We may assume that $a_1,\ldots, a_d$ are arranged in ascending orders and the first $q$ terms are $0$.
-Notice that $q\ge 1$ since $(0,0)\in A$ is assumed.
-Now we can have a better look at the structure of such $A$: The first observation is that (since $a_1=\ldots=a_q=0$)
+We may further assume that $a_1,\ldots, a_d$ are arranged in such a way that the first $q$ terms are $0$ and the rest $d-q$ terms are non-zero.
+Notice that $q\ge 1$ must hold since $(0,0)\in A$ is assumed.
+Now we can have a better look at the structure of $A$: The first observation is that (since $a_1=\ldots=a_q=0$)

 Similarly, by \eqref{EqATM} we see that $A\cap K_{\infty}$ is obtained by taking $t=1,\ldots,q$, and picking the unique element in $A_{t,0}$ whose first coordinate is $0$, therefore